ValeraDanger/object-detect-FOMO-stream-Esp32/README.md

 ## What you'll need
 - [Arduino IDE](https://www.arduino.cc/en/software), preferably the latest ones, but older versions will still do the job.
-- [CORS](https://chromewebstore.google.com/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en) web extensions for your targeted browser so that streaming request is not denied.
 - [NodeJS](https://nodejs.org/en/download/package-manager/current) provide access points for inference results

 ## Project files descriptions